sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Generate Unicode characters from accented glyphs
+Short desc    : Generate Unicode characters from accented glyphs
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package supports XeTeX's (and other putative future similar
+Descript     : The package supports XeTeX's (and other putative future similar
              : engines') need for Unicode characters, in a similar way to what
              : the fontenc does for 8-bit (and the like) fonts: convert accent-
              : glyph sequence to a single Unicode character for output.
 The